National Library of Australia Card and ISBN 0 646 041525

 It is this lack of authorative leadership that distinguishes many incidents of the Sappa Creek Massacre.
-In the early morning of 23rd April, 1875 Second Lieutenant Heneley, his men and over twenty civilians attacked the village of twelve lodges (17) located on the Sappa.
-Henely’s orders were to round up the hostiles and bring prisoners.
+In the early morning of 23rd April, 1875 Second Lieutenant Henley, his men and over twenty civilians attacked the village of twelve lodges (17) located on the Sappa.
+Henley’s orders were to round up the hostiles and bring prisoners.

 The troops and the buffalo hunters crossed the creek independently of one another.
 The buffalo hunters took up positions on the bluffs some eighty metres north and east of the village.
-(19) Henely and his men made a precarious and finally successful attempt to cross the swollen, fast running stream (20) .by which time the element of surprise was lost.
-Heneley’s choice of a southeast attack was prejudiced by the steep marshy bank.
+(19) Henley and his men made a precarious and finally successful attempt to cross the swollen, fast running stream (20) by which time the element of surprise was lost.
+Henley’s choice of a southeast attack was prejudiced by the steep marshy bank.